Murder of Nofriansyah Yosua Hutabarat: Controversy

-On 9 July 2022, Hutabarat's body arrived in his family home in Jambi, but the police didn't allow family members to open the casket and take pictures of the body.
-After discussions with the family, the police finally allowed a few close family members to open the casket.
-The family alleged that the police only gave a very short time for them to view Hutabarat's body.
-The relatives reportedly discovered multiple bruises, facial incisions, a burn mark and finger injuries on his body.
+On 9 July 2022, Hutabarat's body arrived in his family home in Jambi, but the police did not allow family members to open the casket and take pictures of the body.
+After discussions, the police eventually allowed a few close family members to open the casket.
+The family alleged that the police only gave them a very short time to view Hutabarat's body.
+The relatives reportedly discovered multiple bruises, facial incisions, finger injuries, and a burn mark on his body.

-On 11 July 2022, the relatives alleged that hundreds of police officers, in a bus and 10 cars, were intimidating them by "encircling" their houses, and demanding them to not record any photos and videos.
-On the same day, Brigadier General Hendra Kurniawan, who represented Indonesian National Police when returning Hutabarat's body to his family, stated that he didn't allow photos and video recordings to be made because the case is related to sexual violence, as Hutabarat allegedly harassed Candrawathi.
+On 11 July 2022, the relatives alleged that hundreds of police officers, in a bus and 10 cars, were intimidating them by "encircling" their houses and demanding that the family not record any photos and videos.
+On the same day, Brigadier General Hendra Kurniawan, who represented Indonesian National Police when returning Hutabarat's body to his family, stated that he didn't allow photos and video recordings to be made because the case was related to sexual violence, as Hutabarat allegedly harassed Candrawathi.
 Later, the family alleged that Brigadier General Hendra Kurniawan was intimidating the family by preventing them from opening the casket.
 The family buried Hutabarat without any police ceremony on the same day.